6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 Why does my AC keep turning on and off every few minutes?

 This is called short cycling, and the most common causes are a dirty air filter, low refrigerant, an overheating compressor, or an oversized AC unit.
-Replace your filter first.
-If that doesn't fix it, stop running the system and call for service.
-Repeated short cycling can permanently damage the compressor.
+Replace your AC filter first.
+If that doesn't fix it, stop running the system and call for same-day AC repair.
+Repeated short cycling can permanently damage the compressor, turning a $200 fix into a $3,000 replacement.

 How do I fix an AC that's frozen up?